Top 7 Open Source BI Tools. How to Leverage Data for Business?

 If you’re new to the BI industry, commercial business intelligence software might not be the best choice for starters.
 We suggest you try open-source alternatives and carefully prioritize your needs before deciding on more advanced options.

-Check out our selection of free business intelligence software!
+That said, check out our selection of free business intelligence software!

 BIRT